dougeby/IntuneDocs/intune/tutorial-protect-email-on-enrolled-devices.md

 ---

-# Tutorial: Protect Office 365 email on enrolled devices
+# Tutorial: Protect Exchange Online email on managed devices

 Learn about using device compliance policies with conditional access to make sure that iOS devices can access Exchange Online email only if they're managed by Intune and using an approved email app.
 In this tutorial, you'll learn how to: